 Accidents happen.
 According to the Federal Highway Administration, an average American will drive a total of 13,476 miles per year.
 That’s a lot of time spent on the road, and as a result, there is a moderate likelihood that you will be in an accident.

 Don’t let an accident completely derail your life.
 If you or a loved one has been in an accident with a privately owned vehicle, seek fair compensation with a lawsuit loan from Provident.
 With lawsuit loans from Provident, you will be able to stay on your case longer, and as a result, you can get a larger settlement.
 With our pre-settlement loans, you will get the lowest rates possible and keep the largest portion of your personal injury settlement.
 Apply now and receive your car accident loans within 24 hours of approval.

 Approval factors for private vehicle accidents

-Qualification is granted on a case by case basis because we understand how difficult battling a personal injury case is and every case is different.
+Qualification is granted on a case-by-case basis because we understand how difficult battling a personal injury case is and every case is different.
 We always aim to get you your cash advance within 24 hours of approval.
-If a different pre settlement company has offered you a cash advance, send us the legal funding contract.
-We guarantee we can beat their car accident loans contract and offer better rates.
+If a different pre-settlement company has offered you a cash advance, send us the legal funding contract.
+We guarantee we can beat their car accident loan contract and offer better rates.

-Below we will detail how each of the listed items influence the likelihood of you receiving a lawsuit loan.
+Below we will detail how each of the listed items influences the likelihood of you receiving a lawsuit loan.

 Each state has different standards for what constitutes liability.
-Depending on the state, you will have to following one of these guidelines for liability
+Depending on the state, you will have to follow one of these guidelines for liability